EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Introduction

+To mitigate the domain gap between point cloud and image domains, we design an extremely efficient module, \emph{i.e.}, the point tokenizer, to map the point cloud and image information into the same embedding space.
+Since the point cloud and images all describe the surface information, we can consider them as a unified 2D-manifold that every point/pixel has a neighbourhood homeomorphic to a certain region of space $\mathbf{R}^2$ \cite{pressley2010elementary}.
+We hypothesise that the frozen CLIP can extract meaningful representation from the 2D-manifold input.
+The tokenizer embeds the point/pixel neighbourhoods into the unified token space and weakly aligns the features of 2D images and 3D point cloud.
+Then, the transformer encoder extracts meaningful representations by semantically aligning them further.
+We validate this hypothesis in the experimental results (Figure~\ref{fig:fig_corre}).

-Our insight is that the tokenizer is the key.
-We hypothesise that the tokenizer can weakly align the 2D and 3D features, and the transformer backbone aligns them further.
-We validate this hypothesis in the experimental results (Figure~\ref{fig:fig_corre} and Figure~\ref{fig:fig_align_curve}).
-Based on this finding, we propose an \textbf{E}fficient \textbf{P}oint \textbf{C}loud \textbf{L}earning (EPCL) framework to directly leverage the frozen CLIP models to learn models for point cloud tasks.
-The difference between our method and other 3D pretraining-finetuning methods is illustrated in Figure \ref{fig:f1}.
-Specifically, our \emph{EPCL} learns a tokenizer and task token to convert the input point cloud into a sequence of tokens.
-Then, these tokens are fed into the frozen transformer from CLIP without any change to the 2D pretrained CLIP model.
+Based on this finding, we propose the \textbf{E}fficient \textbf{P}oint \textbf{C}loud \textbf{L}earning (EPCL) framework to directly leverage the frozen CLIP transformer as the encoder for point cloud tasks.
+The difference between our method and other 3D pre-training methods is illustrated in Figure \ref{fig:f1}.
+Our EPCL merely requires the training of the lightweight task token, tokenizer and task head while previous 3D pre-training algorithms need to the train the whole model.
+Take S3DIS segmentation as an example.
+The trainable parameters of our EPCL barely account for $9.1$\% of all trainable model parameters, which strongly demonstrates the superior efficiency of EPCL.